 The HP Pavilion x360 is a small, compact laptop with a fairly basic design.
 It has a plastic chassis with a brushed silver finish, thick bezels, and downward-firing speakers.
-There are no exhaust vents because it's a fanless device.
+It's a fanless device with no airflow vents.

 The HP Pavilion x360 2-in-1 laptop is a very compact device that's easy to carry around.
-The power adapter is also small and should fit into most bags.
+The power adapter is also small and fits easily into most bags.

 The HP Pavilion x360 convertible is only available with a 720p IPS panel.
-Although the resolution may seem low, it still looks reasonably sharp because it's on a compact screen.
+Although the resolution seems low, it still looks reasonably sharp because the screen is small.
 The downside is that you don't get much room for multitasking.
-The thick bezels are a bit distracting, but that's to be expected for a laptop in its class.
+The thick bezels are a bit distracting, but that's typical for a laptop in its class.
 The HP Pavilion x360 14 (2021) is the larger version of this laptop with more screen real estate if you intend to have multiple windows open while multitasking.

-The HP Pavilion x360's reflection handling is okay.
-Its glossy finish does a good job of reducing glare, but direct reflections like bright light sources are still visible and distracting even with the screen at maximum brightness.
+The reflection handling is okay.
+Its glossy finish does a good job of reducing glare from indirect reflections, but direct reflections like bright light sources are visible and distracting, even with the screen at maximum brightness.

-The HP Pavilion x360 has acceptable horizontal viewing angles.
+The HP Pavilion x360 has an acceptable horizontal viewing angle.
 The image looks dimmer and more washed out when viewing from the side, but it's still good enough for sharing the screen with someone else as long as perfect accuracy isn't needed.

-The vertical viewing angles are okay.
+The vertical viewing angle is okay.
 The image remains accurate from slightly above or below, so you have some leeway to tilt the screen to your preference before the image quality degrades.

 The HP Pavilion x360 has a poor color gamut.
 It doesn't even have full coverage of the commonly-used sRGB color space, so most content looks washed out.
 It also has very limited coverage of the wider color spaces like Adobe RGB, DCI P3, and Rec.
 2020, making it unsuitable for color-critical work or viewing HDR content.

 The keyboard is sub-par.
-It provides a decent typing experience as the keys are stable, have a good amount of travel, and don't require much force to actuate, but it takes time to get used to the tight spacing.
+It provides a decent typing experience as the keys are stable, have a good amount of travel, and don't require much force to actuate.
+However, it takes a while to get used to the tight spacing.
 There's also no backlighting, making it hard to use in dim settings.

-The HP Pavilion x360 has an okay touchpad.
+The touchpad is okay.
 It feels smooth even though it's plastic, and it tracks accurately throughout, even around the edges.
 It's on the small side, though, making any action over long distances like dragging and dropping somewhat annoying.